Kristopher38/OC-Von-Neumann-probe/README.md

   - [ ] Recognizing trees from map data with structure recognizer algorithm
   - [ ] Chopping trees efficiently, similar to how ore mining works
 - [ ] Farming crops required for making a copy
-  - [ ] Acquiring seeds for the required crops
+  - [ ] Acquiring cacti and sugar canes
   - [ ] Choosing appropriate area for a farm field
-  - [ ] Making an efficient farming pattern and planting the seeds
+  - [ ] Making an efficient farming pattern and planting crops
   - [ ] Estimating how much time will it take for the crops to grow
-  - [ ] Checking when the it's near the estimated time, the robot is near and on the surface
+  - [ ] Checking crop growth periodically when the robot is near and on the surface
 - [ ] Communication between the robot and computer at the home base
   - [ ] Come up with a protocol for efficient (energy-wise) communication between the devices
-  - [ ] Write software for the computer which would receive signals from the robot to install new robot's software on the hard drive and start the assembler
+  - [ ] Write software for the computer which would receive signals from the robot to install new robot's software on the hard drive, the eeprom and start the assembler

 ## Rough algorithm
 ### Primary goal